 “Now is come the salvation, the power, and the Kingdom of our God and the authority of his Christ”

 Now is come… What is meant by the words of the title?
 The coming of salvation can be interpreted as the realization of the sacrifice of Jesus.
 What about “the Kingdom of our God” The Kingdom of God has been for ages in heaven, and there can be no question of the Kingdom coming into heaven.
 What about the Kingdom of God coming to earth?
 This sentence is combined with “the authority of his Christ;”.
 This has been realized in heaven, but not yet on earth.
-Christ has been given all power in heaven and on earth, but I interpret it as a sure promise that still awaits fulfilment.
+Christ has been given all power in heaven and on earth, but I interpret it as a sure promise that still awaits fulfillment.

 An important question that many are concerned with is: when will this war be waged and when will Satan be thrown out of heaven with his angels?
-Did the war begin as soon as Lucifer’s action against God’s became apparent?
+Did the war begin as soon as Lucifer’s action against God became apparent?
 The great and well-known manifestation of all was the seduction of the first people to resist God’s order in the Garden of Eden.
 No war started; Nor was it forbidden for Satan to enter heaven before God.
 On the contrary: God gave up the kingdoms of earth to Satan!

 Can it be true?
 The following Bible verse should be read carefully and with consideration: Jer 27:5 ” I [Jehovah of hosts] have made the earth, the men and the animals that are on the surface of the earth, by my great power and by my outstretched arm; and I give it to whom it seems right to me.”
 Satan confirmed that he had received the dominance of all nations of the earth by saying to Jesus Luke 4:6-7 “And the devil said to him, I will give you all this power, and their glory; for it is given up to me, and to whomsoever I will I give it.
-If you therefore will worship before me, it will all be yours.”
+If you, therefore, will worship before me, it will all be yours.”

 The encounter between Satan and Jesus happened about 4000 years after the seduction of Adam and Eve.
 Throughout this time, God’s long-suffering lasted the devil’s rebellion against God’s will.